jbejjani2022/PodcastPal/README.md

 # PodcastPal

-PodcastPal uses OpenAI's assistant API to make calls to tools that extract transcripts of YouTube videos and Lex Fridman podcast episodes; the transcript then functions a knowledge base for subsequent prompts.
+PodcastPal uses OpenAI's assistant API to make calls to tools that extract transcripts of YouTube videos and Lex Fridman podcast episodes; the transcript then functions as a knowledge base for subsequent prompts.
 This allows the user to ask about the contents of the video or episode and build a thread with persistent chat history.

 PodcastPal is a way to summarize a long video or episode to save time, refresh your memory on the topic of a video or episode,